rust-lang/rfcs/text/0000-relative-paths-by-default.md

 All paths should be relative by default.
 The current design requires the `self::` prefix to be relative in `use` statements.

-Global paths should require a new `crate::` prefix.
-The current design has global paths by default in `use` statements.
+Absolute paths should require a new `crate::` prefix.
+The current design has absolute paths by default in `use` statements.

 # Motivation

-Currently, `use` statements have global paths by default, but other paths are relative paths by default.
+Currently, `use` statements have absolute paths by default, but other paths are relative paths by default.
 This causes confusion for beginners due to the inconsistencies.

-Additionally, this encourages misusing global paths when relative paths are more logical (e.g. when importing from a sibling module).
+Additionally, this encourages misusing absolute paths when relative paths are more logical (e.g. when importing from a sibling module).
 This makes refactoring such as renaming modules harder.
-The cases that require global paths should be rarer than the ones that require local paths, given a reasonable module structure.
+The cases that require absolute paths should be rarer than the ones that require relative paths, given a reasonable module structure.

 # Detailed design